Fujifilm X-A5 vs Sony HX95

 |16.||Sony HX90V||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |17.||Sony HX400V||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the X-A5 has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X-A5 from Fujifilm.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Sony HX95 Manual.
+Further information on the features and operation of the X-A5 and HX95 can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Sony HX95 Manual.